OWASP/owasp.github.io/pages/supporters/index.md

 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve software security.
 Our programming includes:

 - Community-led open source software projects
-- Over 250+ local chapters worldwide
+- Hundreds of local chapters worldwide
-- Tens of thousands of participants, 4500+ financial members
+- Tens of thousands of participants, thousands of financial members
 - Industry-leading educational and training conferences

 <p class="callout-mono right">Corporate support accelerates our impact.
 Become a Corporate Supporter today.</p>